Norwich University of the Arts, 2013, BA (Hons) Fine Art

-Deconstruction and Deconstructivism fuel this practice.
-They aim to tilt, to fragment, to stylise and to fulfill purpose, their breakdown of structure making way for an accessible alternative freedom within language.
+Deconstruction and Deconstructivism theory fuel this.
+They intend to tilt, to fragment, and to stylize forming a dysfunctional and seemingly misguided structure, making way for an accessible alternative freedom within language.